-This detailed guide will explain how you can easily upload files of any size to Dropbox and have them not sync with your PC/Mac.
+This detailed guide will explain how to upload files of any size to Dropbox without the need to have them always syncing with a PC or Mac.

 Both the procedure and the software we’ll be using will work whether you’re on Windows or a Mac.
 The steps and screenshots used below are from Windows, but if you’re using a Mac you’ll be able to follow along with no problem at all.